Franchising

 If buying an existing business doesn’t sound right for you but starting from scratch sounds a bit intimidating, you could be suited for franchise ownership.
 Just what is a franchise and how do you know if you’re cut out to be a franchisee?

-Essentially, a franchisee pays an initial fee and ongoing royalties to a franchisor; in return, the franchisee gains the use of a trademark, ongoing support from the franchisor, and the right to use the franchisor’s system of doing business and sell its products or services.
 In addition to a well-known brand name, buying a franchise offers many other advantages that aren’t available to the entrepreneur starting a business from scratch.
 Perhaps the most significant is that you get a proven system of operation and training in how to use it.
 New franchisees can avoid a lot of the mistakes startup entrepreneurs typically make because the franchisor has already perfected daily operations through trial and error.

 Reputable franchisors conduct market research before selling a new outlet, so you’ll feel greater confidence that there’s a demand for the product or service.
 The franchisor also provides you a clear picture of the competition and how to differentiate yourself from them.
-Finally, franchisees enjoy the benefit of strength in numbers.
-You’ll gain from economics of scale in buying materials, supplies and services, such as advertising, as well as in negotiating for locations and lease terms.
-By comparison, independent operators have to negotiate on their own, usually getting less favorable terms.
-Some suppliers won’t deal with new businesses or will reject your business because your account isn’t big enough.

 Ten advantages of franchising:

 1. The risk of business failure is reduced by franchising.
 Your business is based on a proven idea.
-You can check how successful other franchises are before committing yourself.
+You can check how successful other franchises are before committing yourself.2.
+Products and services will have already established a market share.
+Therefore, there will be no need for market testing.

 3. You can use a recognized brand name and trade mark.
 You benefit from any advertising or promotion by the owner of the franchise – the ‘franchisor’.